freeman-lab/spark-ml-streaming/README.md

 ### Build
 ---------------
-The demo relies on a Scala package, which is included pre-built inside `python/lib`.
+The demo relies on a Scala package included pre-built inside `python/lib`.
 To rebuild it, use sbt:

 	cd scala
 	sbt package